 Vice President of Professional Activities

-Michelle Roby is a junior at the University of Central Florida pursuing her bachelor’s degree in Accounting.
-This will be her second semester in Beta Alpha Psi and first serving as an officer.
-Michelle looks forward to assisting members old and new with discovering the next big step on their professional journey.
-In her spare time Michelle enjoys volleyball, baking, and hanging with friends.
+Brian Hutchingson is a senior at the University of Central Florida pursuing his bachelor’s degree in Accounting.
+This will be his third semester in Beta Alpha Psi and second serving as an officer.
+Brian looks forward to assisting members old and new with discovering the next big step on their professional journey.

 Vice President of Special Events

 Caitlin Mingonet is a senior pursuing her bachelor’s degree in Accounting at the University of Central Florida and will be graduating in the Fall of 2018.
-This is her third semester in Beta Alpha Psi and her second serving as an officer.
-As VP of Special Events, Caitlin is looking forward to helping prepare exciting events where both students and professionals get to interact.
-After graduation, she plans on getting her MSA so that she can work in audit at a public accounting firm.
-Some of Caitlin’s favorite non-accounting activities include enjoying the outdoors, cuddling with cats, listening to jazz, and being UCF’s biggest fan at any sporting event.
+This is her fourth semester in Beta Alpha Psi and her third semester serving as an officer.
+After graduation, she will be interning with PwC’s audit practice in their Orlando office.
+Some of Caitlin’s favorite non-accounting activities include enjoying the outdoors, cuddling with cats, going to the beach, and being UCF’s biggest fan at any sporting event.

 Vice President of Chapter Activities